Manchester is more than just a city. It’s a hotbed of culture, music, film, theatre, sport and food. We love being here and we know you will too.

 I have signed a contract for a house / apartment / private hall room, but I want to defer my move in date?

 You have signed into a legally binding contract for a fixed period, you can speak to your accommodation provider to see if they will defer the contract.
 However, this would most likely mean that your contract would end at a later date.
+If you need advice, please speak to Manchester Student Homes.

 I want to find out more about what to do about accommodation